Bombing of Tokyo (10 March 1945): Reactions

 The Japanese government initially attempted to suppress news of the extent of the 10 March raid, but later used it for propaganda purposes.
 A communique issued by the Imperial Headquarters on 10 March stated that only "various places within the city were set afire".
 However, rumors of the devastation rapidly spread across the country.
 In a break from the usual practice of downplaying the damage caused by air attacks, the Japanese Government encouraged the media to emphasize the extensive scale of the destruction in an attempt to motivate anger against the United States.
 Stories about the attack were on the front page of all Japanese newspapers on 11 March.
 Reporting focused on the perceived immorality of the attack and the number of B-29s which had been destroyed.
 Subsequent newspaper reports made little reference to the scale of casualties, and the few photos which were published showed little physical damage.
 When the Japanese Government's official broadcaster Radio Tokyo reported the attack it was labeled "slaughter bombing".
 Other radio broadcasts focused on B-29 losses and the claimed desire of Japanese civilians to continue the war.
 American newspaper reports focused on the physical damage to Tokyo, made little reference to casualties and did not include estimates of the death toll.
 This resulted from the content of USAAF communiques and reports rather than censorship.

 The attack considerably damaged the morale of Japanese civilians, with it and the other firebombing raids in March convincing most that the war situation was worse than their government had admitted.
 The Japanese Government responded with a combination of repression, including heavy penalties for people accused of disloyalty or spreading rumors, and a propaganda campaign focused on restoring confidence in the country's air and civil defense measures.
 These measures were generally unsuccessful.

 Few steps were taken to improve Tokyo's defenses after the raid.
 The majority of the 10th Air Division's senior officers were sacked or reassigned as punishment for the unit's failure on 10 March.
 Only 20 aircraft were sent to Tokyo to reinforce the 10th Air Division, and these were transferred elsewhere two weeks later when no further attacks were made against the capital.
 From April, the Japanese reduced their attempts to intercept Allied air raids to preserve aircraft to contest the expected invasion of Japan.
-The 1st Antiaircraft Division remained active until the end of the war in August 1945.
-The Japanese military never developed adequate defenses against night air raids, with the night fighter force remaining ineffective and many cities not being protected by antiaircraft guns.
+The 1st Anti-Aircraft Division remained active until the end of the war in August 1945.
+The Japanese military never developed adequate defenses against night air raids, with the night fighter force remaining ineffective and many cities not being protected by anti-aircraft guns.